KVSlab/morphMan/doc/source/getting_started.rst

 morphological features of the carotid arteries.

 * Bifurcation angle rotation
-* Cross-sectional vessel area variation
+* Cross-sectional area variation
 * Curvature variation in the anterior bend
 * Angle variation in the anterior bend

 Bifurcation angle rotation
 --------------------------
 The script ``move_branches.py`` performes an objective rotation of two daughter branches, moving them a given angle along the bifurcation plane.
 In this implementation, positive and negative angles rotate the branches upward and downward, respectively.
-The implementation rotates both branches by default, but the user is given the option to only rotate a single branch.
+The implementation rotates both branches by default, but the user can specificy that only rotate a single branch.
-This is achieved by setting the argument ``leave1`` or ``leave2`` to **True**, to leave the first or second branch, respectively.
+This is achieved by setting the argument ``keep-fixed1`` or ``keep-fixed2`` to **True**, to leave the first or second branch, respectively.

 To perform rotation of the daughter branches, run the following generalized command::